Divorce & Suicide

 With the increased financial burdens, dads have limited time available to obtain emotional support.
 Although dads may not be quick to admit it, men do not quickly share their heartaches with friends or professionals.
 In short, the initial presumptions that dads end up being a weekend dad may lead to a slew of additional presumptions, burdens and potentially depression.

 Different courts have different procedures, but Michigan Court Rules allow both moms and dads to obtain a temporary order while the divorce is pending.
 Such an order would provide dad with custody and parenting time based on a review of the best interest factors.
 The judge may provide mom with custody; dad with custody; or provide the parents with shared custody.
-When matters seem hopeless because the marriage is ending, there is the impending loss of a relationship with a partner and children, a visit with the Kraayeveld Law attorneys will provide some answers, realistic expectations and a game plan for the future.
+When matters seem hopeless because the marriage is ending, there is the impending loss of a relationship with a partner and children, a visit with the Kraayeveld Family Law attorneys will provide some answers, realistic expectations and a game plan for the future.
 As Nelson Mandela said: “May your choices reflect your hopes; not your fears.”
 Please call us at 616-285-0808 and let us help set up or amend a custody and parenting time plan.